HclX/WyzeHacks/README.md

   this has some security concerns as the boot log contains your credentials.
   To avoid that, this feature is only enabled if you uncomment a variable in the configuration file.

   !!!NEVER SHARE YOUR BOOT LOG FILE WITH OTHERS OR YOUR ACCOUNT CAN BE COMPROMISED!!!
 ## Auto archiving:
   I noticed after accumulating many days of recordings, the camera is behaving strangely when you try to playback the recordings from Wyze app.
-To avoid that, now you can enable "auto archiving" feature by uncomment a configuration variable.
-Older recordings will be moved to a different location which is not discoverable by the wyze app.
+To avoid that, now you can enable "auto archiving" feature by uncommenting a config variable.
+Older recordings will be moved to a different location which is not discoverable by the Wyze app.
 You can always review them from your desktop.
 ## SD card size emulation
   People reports the hack doesn't work with NFS shares bigger than a certain size.
-So I added a SD card size emulation so that no matter how big your NFS share is, the hack will always report an acceptable size with used space set to zero unless your free space is less than 64GB, in which case, it will report a 64GB SD card with the correct free space information.
+So I added a SD card size emulation so that no matter how big your NFS share is, the hack will always report an acceptable size with used space set to zero unless your free space is less than 16GB, in which case, it will report a 16GB SD card with the correct free space information.

 # Disclaimer:
 * This is just a personal fun project without extensive test, so use it at your own risk.
-* Be nice to Wyze: It's because of their effort we have a cheap platform to play around.
-If you run into issues after installing this hack, make sure you verify the issue not caused by the hack itself before you call Wyze's customer support or return the device.
+* Be nice to Wyze: Because of their effort we have a cheap platform to play around.
+If you run into issues after installing this hack, make sure you verify the issue is not caused by the hack itself before you call Wyze's customer support or return the device.
 * The NFS share will need to be writable.
 Things can happen to the files in that share.
 For example, if you do a "format SD card" from the camera.
 In theory the operations should be limitted to the specific directory mapped for a particular